Dan Green

 How does a rent-to-own agreement affect a buyer’s credit?

-A rent-to-own agreement does not affect a home buyer’s future credit score unless the landlord reports on-time rental payments to the three major credit bureaus.
+A rent-to-own agreement does not directly affect a home buyer’s future credit score unless the landlord reports on-time rental payments to the three major credit bureaus.

 Can a buyer negotiate the terms of a rent-to-own agreement?